Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Method

 \subsection{Learning Discriminative features}

-According to the literature, center loss would force the samples from the same class cluster as close as possible in the embedding feature space by reducing the Euclidean distance between the learned features and their corresponding class center\cite{Wen2016}.
-However, Euclidean distance methods are generally considered vulnerable to noises and outlier samples \cite{wang2018cosface}, which are very common in EEG due to its non-stationary and low signal-to-noise ratio character.
-To solve this issue, center loss was also included in the proposed SDDA.
-In addition, some constraints were introduced to the original center loss, which transformed the Euclidean distance measure into cosine based distance.
-The improved center loss was calculated as:
+Based on previous literature (\cite{wen2016discriminative}), it has been shown that the center loss can effectively reduce the Euclidean distance between learned features and their corresponding class centers, thereby encouraging samples from the same class to cluster closely in the embedding feature space.
+However, Euclidean distance methods are generally considered vulnerable to noises and outlier samples (\cite{wang2018cosface}), which are very common in EEG due to its non-stationary and low signal-to-noise ratio character.
+To solve this issue, cosine-based center loss was proposed, which transformed the Euclidean distance measure into cosine based distance.
+The cosine-based center loss is calculated as: